• About/Start Here

 • Sign Up For A Canvas Painting Class

-Painting on canvas is fun, and yes, it will test your skills, but the instructions are simple, and the instructor usually has lots of patience!
-The above picture is of my mom and me and our wonderful art – right?
-I do remember having to help my mom, but for the most part, she was able to follow directions, and as you can see, her painting turned out as good as mine!
+Painting on canvas is fun, and yes, it will test your skills, but the instructions are straightforward, and the instructor usually has plenty of patience.
+The picture above is of my mom and me, showcasing our fantastic art, right?
+I do remember helping my mom, but for the most part, she was able to follow directions, and as you can see, her painting turned out just as good as mine!

 Wine tasting at Fiesta Winery – Lamesa, TX